 Whether you've lived here since the first Mayor Daley was "the Boss" or you've just arrived from a small college to live in the big city, you'll have an enlightening time on a Chicago Greeter tour.
 Why did the Swedes settle in Andersonville and who this Anderson anyway?
 Tour the Old World neighborhood of Ukrainian Village filled with Eastern European restaurants and glorious churches like Holy Trinity Russian Orthodox Cathedral which was designed by Louis Sullivan in 1899.
 The free, guided walks are led by local Chicagoans and the free, year-round service takes you to wherever your interests lie.
 See pubic art in Pilsen or learn about Lincoln Park.
 Greeter visits are offered in 10 languages and cover over 25 neighborhoods and 40 interest areas.

 There's an eclectic mix of live music performed on the Frank Gehry designed outdoor Jay Pritzker Pavilion from cutting-edge indie rock to Pacific Afro Colombian.
 Lawn seating is free and don't worry about being too far from the stage.
 The proscenium bandshell is one of the world's most state-of-the-art outdoor music pavilions with spirals of stainless steel.
 It is the most sophisticated outdoor concert venue of its kind in the country.
 Pack a picnic and open your ears for the Grant Park Music Festival, the only remaining free outdoor classical music series in the nation.
-The venue also hosts eclectic activities like yoga sessions and outdoor film screenings.
+The venue also hosts activities like yoga sessions and outdoor film screenings.